pablodecm/paper-inferno/paper/paper.md

 the exponential rate in the third dimension.
 The $r$ and $\lambda$ parameters will be the treated as nuisance parameters when benchmarking different methods.
+The functional form and parameter values of the problem chosen to as a basis of the benchmarks has been arbitrarily chosen.
 Hence, the probability density function of observations has the following mixture structure:
 $$